How to Pay Off Credit Card Debt Faster

 After the introductory period is up, the interest rate will increase to a much higher amount.
 Because of the increase, there are two things to consider when you obtain a balance transfer credit card:

 - The first thing you can do is create a plan to pay the card off by the time the introductory period ends.
-In other words, divide the whole balance by the amount of months you have to pay it off.
+In other words, divide the whole balance by a number of months you have to pay it off.
 Make that number your "minimum" payment.
 If that's too high for your budget, get as close to it as you can.

 - The second thing you can do is obtain a new balance transfer card when your introductory period ends.
 To prepare for this, do everything you can in the meantime to protect your credit score (make all of your payments on time, never miss a payment).
 Then, continue to get as close as you can to the first suggestion.
 While balance transfer credit cards are useful, they can lead to an endless cycle if you continue to only pay their minimum payment and continue to obtain new balance transfer cards.